zaiah/vmsuite/README.md

 -i | --image <img>           Build from specified image.
 -m | --ram <N in mb>         Create a new node with specified name.
 -n | --new <VM_NAME>         Create a new node with specified name.
--s | --ssh-key <key>      Import an SSH key for use with the node.
 -r | --remove <VM_NAME>   	  Get rid of a particular VM.

--u | --username <name>    Create a user for the node with specified username.
 --from-disk               	  Use the files from CD drive versus an iso file.
--h | --help               Display a short help and exit.
--p | --use-rdp
+-o | --morph <VM_NAME>       Should totally change a VM.
+-s | --morph-and-copy <VM_NAME>  Should morph and copy/clone a VM.
+-e | --name <VM_NAME>		  Use name as identifier when morphing.
+-u | --uuid <VM_UUID>        Use uuid as identiifer when morphing.

 ## vmmgr (rename to vmsingle and vmmulti?)